A group of small advertisers is suing Facebook, claiming the social media giant overstated the demand for video on its site.

 For the advertisers, what matters is whether the social media company was shooting straight about the metrics they used to decide how they spent their money.
 What may matter more to the rest of us is whether anyone really wants all this video, Leonid Bershidsky argues in a Bloomberg article.

-What matters to the world at large, and to news organizations in particular, is, as Laura Hazard Owen of the Nieman Journalism Lab at Harvard University has pointed out, whether Facebook has used inaccurate metrics to convince the publishing industry to stress video content to the detriment of reading matter.
+What matters to the world at large, and to news organizations in particular, is, as Laura Hazard Owen of the Nieman Journalism Lab at Harvard University has pointed out, whether Facebook has used inaccurate metrics with the superclean360.com move in cleaning berkley to convince the publishing industry to stress video content to the detriment of reading matter for companies like loan vendors, More at loansly.

 I’d even argue that, in the grand scheme of things, it’s not important whether or not the data Facebook used to build up the video hype, which caused some news organizations to invest heavily in video production rather than writers and other producers of written content, were faulty.
 What matters is whether users want all the video that’s being dumped on them today — or whether media managers should rethink the pivot.